Food

 A Universal Unwritten Rule

 You drop food on the floor.
 You glance around, snatch it up, and pop it in your mouth.
 "It was less than five seconds, so it's fine."
 The "five-second rule" is believed not just in Japan but all over the world.
-In the US it's called the "five-second rule," the UK has a similar concept, and one survey found that 87% of respondents admitted to eating food that had fallen on the floor.
+In the US it's called the "five-second rule," the UK has a similar concept, and surveys consistently show that a large majority of people admit to eating food that had fallen on the floor.

 Bacteria Transfer in an Instant

 Professor Donald Schaffner at Rutgers University tackled this question with a rigorous experiment.
-He dropped four types of food - watermelon, bread, buttered bread, and gummy candy - onto four types of surfaces - stainless steel, ceramic tile, wood, and carpet - varying the contact time from less than one second to 5, 30, and 300 seconds, and measured how much bacteria transferred.
+He dropped four types of food (watermelon, bread, buttered bread, and gummy candy) onto four types of surfaces (stainless steel, ceramic tile, wood, and carpet), varying the contact time from less than one second to 5, 30, and 300 seconds, and measured how much bacteria transferred.
+This was a large-scale study comprising 2,560 total measurements.

 The most interesting finding from Schaffner's experiment was that the moisture content of the food and the floor material had a far greater impact on bacterial transfer than contact time.

 Watermelon, with its high moisture content, picked up the most bacteria regardless of contact time.
-Moisture acts as a "bridge" for bacteria.
+Moisture acts as a "bridge" for bacteria; they travel on thin films of liquid, so the wetter the food surface, the easier it is for them to transfer.
 Conversely, dry gummy candy picked up relatively few bacteria.

 As for floor materials, ceramic tile and stainless steel transferred the most bacteria, while carpet transferred the least.
 Carpet's uneven surface reduces the contact area with food.
+Wood fell somewhere in between.
 In other words, "what you dropped" and "where you dropped it" matter far more than the five-second rule.

 People Still Eat It Anyway